Primary Years Programme

 Pre-School – Grade 5

-The ISA Primary Years Programme (PYP) offers children, ages 3-11, is guided by the overarching goal to create internationally-minded young people.
+The ISA Primary Years Programme (PYP) for children ages 3-11 is guided by the overarching goal to create internationally-minded young people.
 The programme is transdisciplinary – learning is not confined within the boundaries of traditional subjects, but is supported and enriched by them.
 The focus is on making connections, exploring the relationships between academic disciplines, and learning about the world in ways that reach beyond the scope of individual subjects.

 In the PYP programme students explore six transdisciplinary themes:

 Within each theme, students learn about the subjects of:

 At the heart of the PYP is the student developing the attributes of the Learner Profile, conceptual understanding, approaches to learning and the ability to take action.

 The culmination of the Lower School is marked by the PYP Exhibition in Grade 5.
 Students engage collaboratively in a student-initiated and designed project in which they explore, document and share their understanding of an issue or opportunity of personal significance.